Emergent Functional Magnetic Materials Research Unit

 Results

 Skyrmions are vortex-like topological spin textures and anticipated to be used for spintronics devices.
 Antiskyrmions are anti-vortex topological spin textures with topological numbers of opposite sign to those of skyrmions.
 While antiskyrmions have been expected to form in magnets with D2d or S4 symmetry, they have only been observed in Heusler alloys with D2d symmetry.
-We focused on room-temperature ferromagnets (Fe,Ni)3P with S4 symmetry.
-Our systematic material syntheses and magnetic measurements have revealed that the magnetic anisotropy is dramatically changed by doping with 4d transition metals.
-In particular, Pd-doping changes the magnetic anisotropy from easy-plane to easy-axis and leads to the formation of stable antiskyrmions above room temperature.
+We discovered a new material (Fe,Ni,Pd)3P as a host of antiskyrmions above room temperature.
+Furthermore, we revealed anisotropic fractal magnetic domain structures in bulk crystals using magnetic force microscopy and small-angle neutron scattering.

 Members